MarkBiesheuvel/optimizely-labs/fx3/README.md

     - Key: `blue`
 1. Click on the `Save` button
 1. Click on the `Development` item in the left-side menu
-1. Click on the `Experiment` item in the middle of the page
+1. Click on the "Save Button Experiment" item in the middle of the page
-1. Click on the `Search and add audiences` field in the `Audiences` section and select the audience your created in step 11
+1. Click on the `Search and add audiences` field in the `Audiences` section and select the audience your created in steps 11-15
 1. Scroll to `Variations` section
 1. Click on the `Off` dropdown and change it to `Red`
 1. Click on the `On` dropdown and change it to `Green`